flamego/flamego.dev/docs/core-services.md

 ```

 ::: tip 💡 Did you know?
-Not all handlers that are registered for a route are always being called, the request context (`flamego.Context`) stops invoking subsequent handlers [when the response status code has been written](https://github.com/flamego/flamego/blob/1114ba32a13be474a80a702fb3909ccd49250523/context.go#L201-L202) by the current handler.
+Not all handlers that are registered for a route are always being invoked, the request context (`flamego.Context`) stops invoking subsequent handlers [when the response status code has been written](https://github.com/flamego/flamego/blob/1114ba32a13be474a80a702fb3909ccd49250523/context.go#L201-L202) by the current handler.
 This is similar to how the [short circuit evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation) works.
 :::

 ## Request object